 - One-Man Army: Yoda.
 Lampshaded by King Katuunko:

-King Katuunko: Perhaps, but I've heard that single Jedi equals a hundred battle droids.
+King Katuunko: Perhaps, but I've heard that a single Jedi equals a hundred Battle Droids.

-Count Dooku: Master Yoda's power has been greatly exagerated.
+Count Dooku: Master Yoda's power has been greatly exaggerated.

-- Puppet King: Invoked by Dooku, when he ordered Ventress to kill Katuunko, as he'd have an easier way "negotiating' with Katuunko's replacement.
+- Puppet King: Invoked by Dooku when he ordered Ventress to kill Katuunko, as he'd have an easier time "negotiating" with Katuunko's replacement.

-- Zerg Rush: The whole episode is about an entire droid army trying to defeat Yoda and his three clone troopers.
+- Zerg Rush: The whole episode is about an entire Separatist droid army trying to defeat Yoda and his three Clone Troopers.
 It doesn't work.